Picasso Museum in Barcelona

 Following in Picasso's footsteps around the city

-If you visit any of these exhibitions, you cannot miss the chance to tour Barcelona and stop at locations linked to Picasso.You can start with the building els Porxos d'en Xifré, since the Ruiz-Picasso family lived in the ground floor of one of the houses when they first arrived in Barcelona.
+But Picasso's influence on Barcelona extends far beyond the walls of his museum.
+If you visit the city, you cannot miss the opportunity to tour it and discover places related to the genius of Cubism.You can start with the building els Porxos d'en Xifré, since the Ruiz-Picasso family lived in the ground floor of one of the houses when they first arrived in Barcelona.
 Can you imagine the artist from Malaga going up to the terrace to paint the roofs and create his first city landscapes?Nearby is the house of La Llotja, a treasure of Barcelona's civil Gothic where Picasso's father taught and he himself trained.
 Later, the artist would work in studios in various parts of the city such as Calle de la Plata.

 Exterior view of the house of La Llotja in Barcelona